Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 • GATS (General Agreement on Trade in Services);

-• TRIPS (Treaty-Related Aspects of Intellectual Property Rights);
+• TRIPS (Trade-Related Aspects of Intellectual Property Rights Agreement);

 GATT.
-In accordance with the fundamental provisions of the GATT, trade between countries should be carried out on the basis of the most favored nation (MFN) principle, i.e., the most favored nation treatment (MFN) is established in the trade of GATT member countries, guaranteeing equality and non-discrimination.
-However, at the same time, exceptions from the NSP were established for countries that are members of economic integration groups; for countries, former colonies, which are in traditional relations with the former mother countries; for border and coastal trade.
-According to the most rough estimates, “exceptions” account for at least 60% of world trade in finished goods, which deprives PNP of universality.
+In accordance with the fundamental provisions of the GATT, trade between countries should be carried out on the basis of the most favored nation principle (MFN), i.e., most favored nation (MFN) treatment is established in the trade of GATT member countries, guaranteeing equality and non-discrimination.
+However, at the same time, exceptions from the PNB were established for countries included in economic integration groups; for countries, former colonies, which are in traditional ties with the former metropolises; for cross-border and coastal trade.
+According to the most rough estimates, “exceptions” account for at least 60% of global trade in finished goods, which deprives the PNB of universality.

-GATT recognizes as the only acceptable means of regulating the MT customs tariffs, which are iteratively (from round to round) reduced.
+GATT recognizes customs tariffs as the only acceptable means of regulating the transport industry, which are reduced iteratively (from round to round).
 Currently, their average level is 3-5%.
-But here, too, there are exceptions that allow the use of non-tariff remedies (quotas, export and import licenses, tax incentives).
-These include cases of application of agricultural production regulation programs, violation of the balance of payments, implementation of regional development programs and assistance.
+But even here there are exceptions that allow the use of non-tariff means of protection (quotas, export and import licenses, tax breaks).
+These include cases of application of programs to regulate agricultural production, disturbances in the balance of payments, and the implementation of regional development and assistance programs.

-GATT contains the principle of renunciation of unilateral actions and decision-making in favor of negotiations and consultations, if such actions (decisions) can lead to restriction of freedom of trade.
+GATT contains the principle of refusing unilateral actions and making decisions in favor of negotiations and consultations if such actions (decisions) could lead to a restriction of free trade.

-GATT - the predecessor of the WTO - made its decisions at the negotiations rounds of all members of this Agreement.
-There were eight in total.
-The most significant decisions that have guided the WTO in regulating the MT to date were taken at the last (eighth) Uruguay Round (1986-1994).
+GATT - the predecessor of the WTO - made its decisions at negotiation rounds of all members of this Agreement.
+There were eight of them in total.
+The most significant decisions that guide the WTO in regulating MT to date were made at the last (eighth) Uruguay round (1986-1994).
 This round further expanded the range of issues regulated by the WTO.
-It included trade in services, as well as a program to reduce customs duties, intensify efforts to regulate the MT with the products of certain industries (including agriculture) and strengthen control over those areas of national economic policy that affect the country's foreign trade.
+It included trade in services, as well as a program to reduce customs duties, intensify efforts to regulate trade goods in certain industries (including agriculture), and strengthen control over those areas of national economic policy that affect the country’s foreign trade.

-It was decided to escalate customs duties as the degree of processing of goods increases while reducing duties on raw materials and eliminating them for certain types of alcoholic beverages, construction and agricultural equipment, office furniture, toys, pharmaceutical products - only 40% of world imports.
-The liberalization of trade in clothing, textiles and agricultural products continued.
-But customs duties are recognized as the last and only means of regulation.
+It was decided to escalate customs duties as the degree of processing of goods increases while reducing duties on raw materials and eliminating them on some types of alcoholic beverages, construction and agricultural equipment, office furniture, toys, pharmaceutical goods - only 40% of global imports.
+Liberalization of trade in clothing, textiles and agricultural products continued.
+But the last and only means of regulation is customs duties.

-In the field of anti-dumping measures, the concepts of "legitimate subsidies" and "eligible subsidies" were adopted, which include subsidies aimed at environmental protection and regional development, provided that their amount is not less than 3% of the total value of imports of goods or 1% of its total cost.
-All the rest are classified as illegal and their use in foreign trade is prohibited.
+In the field of anti-dumping measures, the concepts of “legal subsidies” and “acceptable subsidies” were adopted, which include subsidies aimed at environmental protection and regional development, provided that their size is at least 3% of the total value of imports of goods or 1% of its total cost.
+All others are classified as illegal and their use in foreign trade is prohibited.

-Among the issues of economic regulation that indirectly affect foreign trade, the Uruguay Round included requirements for a minimum export of goods produced at the joint venture, the mandatory use of local components, and a number of others.
+Among the issues of economic regulation that indirectly affect foreign trade, the Uruguay Round included requirements for the minimum export of goods produced in joint ventures, the mandatory use of local components, and a number of others.

 WTO.
-The Uruguay Round decided to create the WTO, which became the legal successor of the GATT and retained its main provisions.
-But the decisions of the round supplemented them with the objectives of ensuring free trade not only through liberalization, but also through the use of so-called linkages.
-The meaning of linkages is that any government decision to increase the tariff is taken simultaneously (in conjunction with) the decision to liberalize imports of other goods.
-The WTO is outside the scope of the UN.
-This allows it to pursue its own independent policy and control over the activities of the participating countries to comply with the adopted agreements.
+The Uruguay Round decided to create the WTO, which became the successor to the GATT and retained its main provisions.
+But the decisions of the round supplemented them with the tasks of ensuring free trade not only through liberalization, but also through the use of so-called links.
+The meaning of the links is that any government decisions to increase the tariff are made simultaneously (in conjunction) with the decision to liberalize the import of other goods.
+The WTO is not within the scope of the UN.
+This allows it to pursue its own independent policy and control over the activities of participating countries in compliance with adopted agreements.

 GATS.
-Certain specifics are different regulation of international trade in services.
-This is due to the fact that services, characterized by an extreme variety of forms and content, do not form a single market that would have common features.
-But it has general tendencies that make it possible to regulate it at the global level, even taking into account the new moments in its development that are introduced by TNCs that dominate it and monopolize it.
-Currently, the global services market is regulated at four levels: international (global), sectoral (global), regional and national.
+The regulation of international trade in services has certain specifics.
+This is due to the fact that services, characterized by extreme diversity of forms and contents, do not form a single market that would have common features.
+But it has general trends that make it possible to regulate it at the global level, even taking into account new aspects in its development that are introduced by TNCs that dominate it and monopolize it.
+Currently, the global services market is regulated at four levels: international (global), industry (global), regional and national.

-General regulation at the global level is carried out within the framework of the GATS, which entered into force on January 1, 1995.
-Its regulation uses the same rules that were developed by the GATT in relation to goods: non-discrimination, national treatment, transparency (publicity and unity of reading laws), non-application of national laws to the detriment of foreign manufacturers.
-However, the implementation of these rules is hampered by the peculiarities of services as a commodity: the lack of a real form of most of them, the coincidence of the time of production and consumption of services.
-The latter means that the regulation of the terms of trade in services means the regulation of the conditions for their production, and this in turn means the regulation of the conditions for investing in their production.
+General regulation at the global level is carried out within the framework of the GATS, which came into force on January 1, 1995.
+Its regulation uses the same rules that were developed by the GATT in relation to goods: non-discrimination, national treatment, transparency (openness and uniform reading of laws), non-application of national laws to the detriment of foreign producers.
+However, the implementation of these rules is complicated by the peculiarities of services as goods: the absence of a material form for most of them, the coincidence of the time of production and consumption of services.
+The latter means that regulating the terms of trade in services means regulating the conditions for their production, and this in turn means regulating the conditions for investment in their production.

-GATS includes three parts: a framework agreement that defines the general principles and rules for regulating trade in services; special agreements acceptable to individual service industries; and a list of commitments by national governments to eliminate restrictions on service industries.
-Thus, only one level, the regional level, falls out of the field of activity of the GATS.
+The GATS includes three parts: a framework agreement defining the general principles and rules for regulating trade in services; special agreements acceptable to individual service industries, and a list of obligations of national governments to eliminate restrictions in service industries.
+Thus, only one level, the regional level, falls outside the scope of GATS activities.

-The GATS agreement is aimed at liberalizing trade in services and covers the following types of services: services in the field of telecommunications, finance and transport.
-The issues of export sales of films and television programs are excluded from the scope of its activities, which is associated with the fears of individual states (European countries) of losing the originality of their national culture.
+The GATS agreement is aimed at liberalizing trade in services and covers the following types: services in the field of telecommunications, finance and transport.
+Issues of export sales of films and television programs are excluded from the scope of its activities, which is due to the fears of individual states (European countries) of losing the identity of their national culture.

-Sectoral regulation of international trade in services is also carried out on a global scale, which is associated with their global production and consumption.
-Unlike GATS, the institutions that regulate these services are specialized.
-For example, civil air transportation is regulated by the International Civil Aviation Organization (ICAO), foreign tourism is regulated by the World Tourism Organization (WTO), maritime transportation is regulated by the International Maritime Organization (IMO).
+Industry regulation of international trade in services is also carried out on a global scale, which is associated with their global production and consumption.
+Unlike the GATS, the organizations regulating such services are of a specialized nature.
+For example, civil aviation transportation is regulated by the International Civil Aviation Organization (ICAO), foreign tourism by the World Tourism Organization (WTO), and maritime transportation by the International Maritime Organization (IMO).

 The national level of regulation concerns foreign trade in services of individual states.
-It is implemented through bilateral trade agreements, which may include trade in services.
+It is implemented through bilateral trade agreements, of which trade in services may be an integral part.
 A significant place in such agreements is given to the regulation of investments in the service sector.

-For the collection of statistical data on foreign trade operations, the assessment of VO is very important, since it is then used to calculate:
+To collect statistical data on foreign trade operations, the assessment of VO is very important, since on its basis the following is subsequently calculated:

 • trade balance;